 Applications must be approved by Komen South Carolina.

+Yes, the application deadline for small grants is Jan.
+15, 2020.
 Small Grant applications are accepted throughout the year and at a minimum of 8 weeks prior to program initiation.
-Applications must be submitted by January 15, 2019, and funded programs must be completed by March 31, 2019.
-Requests for support of conferences or other events must be received at least ten weeks prior to the event.
+No small grant applications will be accepted after January 15, and requests for support of conferences or other events must be received at least ten weeks prior to the event.

-Award Notification: upon approval by affiliate grants committee.
+The project director will be notified upon approval by the affiliate’s grants committee.
 Please allow up to 6 weeks for approval.

 Questions about Small Grants, Community Grants and GeMS should be directed to: